couchbase/cbft/docs/dev-guide/concepts.md

 Similar to an email list alias, too, an index alias in cbft can also "fan-out" and refer to multiple, real indexes.
-A query on an index alias will scatter-gather the query request against all of the actual, real indexes and merge results.
+A query on an index alias will be scatter-gather'ed by cbft to all of the actual, real indexes and cbft will provide merged results from those scatter-gather'ed queries.

 ## Index Partition